Richard Read Sr.

-Richard Read Sr. (ca. 1765 - ca. 1829) was a British-born artist who was sent to Australia as a convict.
+Richard Read Sr. (c.
+1765 – c.
+1829) was a British-born artist who was sent to Australia as a convict.
 He is known as Richard Read senior to differentiate him from another Richard Read, thought to be his son, who painted in Sydney at the same time.

 Early life

 Little is known of Richard Read's early life.
 Richard Read is said to have been born in London circa 1765.
 Recent sources suggest that his middle name was Daniel and that his parents were Richard Read and Lydia, née Ames.
 London business directories for 1805 and 1808 show Read as an animal painter.
 In July 1812 he was sentenced to fourteen years’ transportation for knowingly possessing forged banknotes.
 He was transported to Sydney on the Earl Spencer, arriving in Sydney on 9 October 1813.
 Just eight weeks later, Read received his ticket of leave.
 Sarah and their daughter Elizabeth Lydia arrived on the ship Kangaroo in January 1814.
 His son, also named Richard and later a noted painter himself, arrived in Sydney as a free settler in 1819.
 The younger Richard Read was already estranged from his father, and did not acknowledge their relationship.